Google Maps: Potential misuse

 In 2005 the Australian Nuclear Science and Technology Organisation (ANSTO) complained about the potential for terrorists to use the satellite images in planning attacks, with specific reference to the Lucas Heights nuclear reactor; however, the Australian Federal government did not support the organization's concern.
 At the time of the ANSTO complaint, Google had colored over some areas for security (mostly in the U.S.), such as the rooftop of the White House and several other Washington, D.C. buildings.

 In October 2010, Nicaraguan military commander Edén Pastora stationed Nicaraguan troops on the Isla Calero (in the delta of the San Juan River), justifying his action on the border delineation given by Google Maps.
 Google has since updated its data which it found to be incorrect.

 On January 27, 2014, documents leaked by Edward Snowden revealed that the NSA and the GCHQ intercepted Google Maps queries made on smartphones, and used them to locate the users making these queries.
 One leaked document, dating to 2008, stated that "[i]t effectively means that anyone using Google Maps on a smartphone is working in support of a GCHQ system."

-In May 2015, searches on Google Maps for offensive racial epithets for African Americans such as "nigger", "nigger king", and "nigger house" pointed the user to the White House; Google apologized for the incident.
+In May 2015, searches on Google Maps for offensive racial epithets for African Americans pointed the user to the White House; Google apologized for the incident.

+In December 2015, 3 Japanese netizens were charged with vandalism after they were found to have added an unrelated law firm's name as well as indecent names to locations such as "Nuclear test site" to the Atomic Bomb Dome and "Izumo Satya" to the Izumo Taisha.

-In February 2020, a Google Maps user used 99 cell phones to fake a Google Maps traffic jam.
+In February 2020, the artist Simon Weckert used 99 cell phones to fake a Google Maps traffic jam.

+In September 2024, several schools in Taiwan and Hong Kong were altered to incorrect labels, such as "psychiatric hospitals" or "prisons".
+Initially, it was believed to be the result of hacker attacks.
+However, police later revealed that local students had carried out the prank.
+Google quickly corrected the mislabeled entries.
+Education officials in Taiwan and Hong Kong expressed concern over the incident.

+Misdirection incidents

+Argentina

+In May 2025, a Brazilian tourist driving from Perito Moreno to El Calafate walked 25 km on foot during a snowstorm after Google Maps directed him to an unpaved section of Santa Cruz's 29 highway where his car got stranded.
+He was rescued by local police after walking for five hours in freezing weather.